x74353/KeyJerk-Reactions/README.md

 <BR><BR>

 ## Why is it named KeyJerk Reactions?
-It's a play on words with the phrase "knee jerk reaction."
+It's a play on words with the phrase "knee-jerk reaction."
 A knee-jerk reaction is a quick, unthinking, reaction you have to something.
-"Knee" was changed to "Key" because you can use the keyboard to initiate a macOS Reaction.
+"Knee" was changed to "Key" because you can use the keyboard to initiate a macOS Reaction using the script.
 Clearly, I'm very clever. 😉
 <BR><BR>

 ## Modifying the Script